open-contracting/deploy/docs/develop/update/backup.rst

 #.
 Create and configure an :ref:`S3 backup bucket<aws-s3-bucket>`
 #.
 Configure the :doc:`AWS CLI<awscli>`
 #.
-In the server's Pillar file, set ``backup.location`` to a bucket and prefix, and ``backup.directories`` to a list of paths, for example:
+In the server's Pillar file, set ``backup.location`` to a bucket and prefix, and ``backup.directories`` to a list of paths.
+You can annotate what a path must match, for example:

    .. code-block:: yaml
-      :emphasize-lines: 3

       backup:
         location: ocp-coalition-backup/site